 - Boost Immune: One of the main fatty acids found in coconut oil is lauric acid, which can actually help fight germs and bacteria.

-So, maybe you’ll try coconut oil coffee this weekend!
+So, maybe you’ll try this this weekend!
 Or maybe you’ll pass, but I hope you’ve learned more about the amazing benefits of adding coconut oil in your coffee.

 - 1 cup coffee